slds-lmu/i2ml/content/chapters/11_advriskmin/11-10-classification-deep-dive.md

 title: "Chapter 11.10: Optimal constant model for the empirical log loss risk"
 weight: 11010
 ---
-In this deep-dive, we derive the optimal constant model for the empirical log loss risk
+In this segment, we explore the derivation of the optimal constant model concerning the empirical log loss risk.
+This section is presented as an **optional** deep-dive, catering to students who are keen on delving into more detailed derivations.
+Please note that there are no videos accompanying this section.

 <!--more-->